-Section 1.3 Legal information about the Evidence of Coverage
+Section 1.3 Legal information about the Evidence of Coverage Section 1.5 Legat information about the Lindence of Coverage

 This Evidence of Coverage is part of our contract with you about how FSBP - Aetna Medicare Advantage Plan covers your care.
 Other parts of this contract include your enrollment form, the List of Covered Drugs (Formulary), and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
 These notices are sometimes called riders or amendments.